Alfakynz/PackWize/README.md

 # PackWize

+This CLI/TUI was created to manage modpacks more easily than just using [Packwiz](https://packwiz.infra.link/). <br />
+Run Packwiz commands across multiple directories at the same time. <br />
+Easily create modpacks by placing you config file into a configuration directory, it will be copied into your modpack directory when exporting it. <br />
+Made for creators who maintain multiple versions of a modpack.

 ## ✨ Features

 Run packwiz commands for all Minecraft versions and launchers you want at the same time.
 Supports most packwiz commands.